this-isnt-me/ogPypeline/docs/source/drillingformulas.rst

    * - annulus_units
      - annular volume units (String)

-This function calculates the hydrostatic pressure drop when pulling dry pipe out the hole .
+This function calculates the hydrostatic pressure drop when pulling dry pipe out the hole.
 The function takes in five value inputs(Integers or Floats) and four units input(String).
 To see the range of average stand length units that can be input into the function see the Length units section under General Conversions.
 To see the range of displacement volume units that can be input into the function see the Pipe Capacity units section under production Conversions.
 The function returns a dictionary of different hydrostatic pressure loss units and values, to see the range of hydrostatic pressure loss units returned see the example code below or the Pressure units section under General Conversions.

 .. code:: python